 Doppler and Duplex Difference

 Medical imaging techniques have revolutionized the way doctors diagnose and treat a wide range of conditions, from vascular disease to cancer.
-Two commonly used imaging techniques are Doppler and duplex ultrasound, which provide detailed information about blood flow in the body.
-Although they are often used interchangeably, there are some key differences between the two techniques that are important to understand.
+Two commonly used imaging techniques are duplex vs doppler ultrasound, which provide detailed information about blood flow in the body.
+Although they are often used interchangeably, there are some key difference between doppler and duplex that are important to understand.

 Doppler ultrasound uses high-frequency sound waves to create images of blood vessels and blood flow in real time.
 The Doppler effect is used to measure the speed and direction of blood flow, and the information is displayed on a screen as a color-coded image.
 Doppler ultrasound is commonly used to evaluate blood flow in the legs, arms, and neck, and is particularly useful for detecting blockages or narrowing of blood vessels.